marc24force/ibis.vim/README.md

 ## Motivation

+I always wanted to have a integrated mail client in Vim.
+For me using a client with Vim-like commands was not enough, I wanted to use my plugins and mappings.
+Then I found *Iris*:

 (Neo)Mutt and Alpine are very good terminal mail clients, but they lack of Vim mappings.
 You can emulate, but it requires a lot of time, patience and configuration.
 Why trying to emulate, when you can have it in Vim?
 VimL and